Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 - There is overlapping activity at the read and write interfaces for compute unit essentially meaning things are happening concurrently(read_block/execute/write_block functions running concurrently).

 - The amount of overlap seems marginal because a very small data size has been intentionally chosen for emulation.
-Overlapping is increase during the actual hardware or system run where a larger data size is used.
+Overlapping will increase during the actual hardware or system run where a larger data size is used.

 #### Kernel without Dataflow Optimization